-Commenting on our research, the FTA‘s Director of Policy, Elizabeth de Jong said, “As the business group representing the logistics sector, FTA has pressed government hard since the outbreak of the COVID19 pandemic to acknowledge the vital role which the industry’s workforce plays in keeping the nation working and trading.
+Commenting on our research, Logistics UK‘s (formerly the FTA) Director of Policy, Elizabeth de Jong said, “As the business group representing the logistics sector, FTA has pressed government hard since the outbreak of the COVID19 pandemic to acknowledge the vital role which the industry’s workforce plays in keeping the nation working and trading.
 The resulting government designation of logistics as key workers is testament to the vital role which they all play in British society.

 “While many of these staff may not feel appreciated as yet, the number of thank you messages received from Ministers and other MPs, as well as businesses and members of the public are a clear indication of the value placed on having a fully functional, integrated supply chain.”

 The American Trucking Association is rightly proud of truck drivers.
 Spokesman, Sean McNally, told us, “We have seen numerous examples of drivers, particularly on social media or in interviews with media, talking about how proud they are to be playing such an important role in our country’s response to this pandemic.
 It is important to us that those drivers are recognized and appreciated not just while we are in the throes of this pandemic, but well after we resume normal activities.”